UKandDroid/AndroidLearn/README.md

 The is a Test App for loading event data from TicketMaster Api and display as list.
 The event list is stored in room database and is searchable by name.
-The app features pull to refresh, that reloads the data from api The app logic covers edge cases of network request failure and no search results.
+The app features pull to refresh, that reloads the data from api.
+The app logic covers edge cases for network request failure and no search results.

-# Architecture
+# Features

 - The app uses Dagger/Hilt for DI
 - The app uses clean architecture.
-- Room Repository for events storage
+- Room Repository for local storage
-- Retrofit to get data from API
+- Retrofit for api calls
-- The UI is designed in compose
+- The UI in compose
 - The api key is injected using retrofit interceptor

 # Tests

 Unit tests
  - EventViewModel
- - LocalRespositoryImpl
+ - LocalRepositoryImpl

 Ui Tests
 -MainActivity